ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2023-08-07-calamancy.md

 Each pipeline contains a dependency parser, tagger, and entity recognizer.
 The built-in entity recognizer was trained with annotations resembling ConLL.
 It contains entities such as *Person*, *Organization*, and *Location*.

-You can use these models as-is or finetune them to your specific task.
+You can use these models as-is or finetune them to your dataset.
-In a latter section, I'll demonstrate these capabilities by benchmarking our models on an unseen text categorization task.
+In a latter section, I'll demonstrate these capabilities by benchmarking our models on both seen and unseen tasks.
 For more information on model training, please check out the [spaCy documentation](https://spacy.io/usage/training).